kvarak/dnd/docs/_Classes/warlock.md

 ### Page of Eldritch Power
 A new page appears in your Book of Shadows; a page of eldritch power.
-Choose a power from the options below.

  **Adding Names**.
 A creature may spend an ***action*** to write its true name on the page.
 The page can contain a number of names equal to your Intelligence modifier.
 Additional names (or false names) written on the page will fade after one minute.